 LEARNING OBJECTIVES KNOWLEDGE STATEMENTS

 3. Construct a retrospectively rated plan. a.
 Actuarial principles and concepts underlying the

 Range of weight: 8-13 percent construction of a retrospective rating plan (e.g.,

-balance principle, construction of table of

 insurance charges)

+insurance charges)

 b.
 NCCI retrospective rating plans

 READINGS

 Brosius

 Gillam and Snader 2

 Lee 2

 NCCI 3

 Skurnick

 LEARNING OBJECTIVES KNOWLEDGE STATEMENTS

-Analyze the elements of a loss sensitive rating plan.
-Range of weight: 3-8 percent a.
+4. Analyze the elements of a loss sensitive rating plan.Range of weight: 3-8 percent a.
 How the parameters and other elements of the plan affect the final price and potential profitability of product b.
 How the parameters and other elements of the plan affect cost and cash flow to insured

 READINGS

 Fisher Gillam and Snader 2

-Lee 2 Skurnick

 LEARNING OBJECTIVES KNOWLEDGE STATEMENTS

-Calculate the cost of the layer of risk given the loss cost.
-Range of weight: 0-5 percent a.
+5. Calculate the cost of the layer of risk given the loss cost.Range of weight: 0-5 percent a.
 How expenses vary by layer and policy provisions (combined or separate?) b.
 Large dollar deductible (LDD) and excess policy provisions c.
 Advantages of LDD and excess policies

 READINGS

 Fisher

 Gillam and Snader 3

 Teng